 BI124L is the laboratory portion of BI124 and MUST be taken concurrently.
 The course consists of one three-hour laboratory period per week.
-Prerequisite or concurrent enrollment in both EN110 or MA 110 (or higher).
+Prerequisite or concurrent enrollment in both EN110 and MA110 (or higher).
 Co requisite: BI124.

-HUMAN ANATOMY AND PHYSIOLOGY II
+BI125 (3) HUMAN ANATOMY AND PHYSIOLOGY II SP

 This is the second part of a two-semester course in the study of the structure and functions of the systems of the human body.
 In this part, aspects of the nervous, circulatory, immune, digestive, reproductive, and excretory systems are investigated.
 The course consists of three hours of lecture weekly.
 The lab, BI125L, MUST be taken concurrently.
-Prerequisite: BI124-124L and prerequisite or concurrent enrollment in both EN110 (or higher).
+Prerequisite: BI124, BI124L and prerequisite or concurrent enrollment in both EN110 and MA110 (or higher).
 Co requisite: BI125L